mike-hobson/lfric_core/documentation/source/user_guide/technical_articles/lfric_distmem_impl.rst

 needing information from halo cells.
 Obviously, larger stencil operations reach further, so more inner halos will be required for greater stencil sizes.
-The layout of halo and inner halo cells can be seen in :ref:`Figure 2 <reversehalos>`.
+The layout of halo and inner halo cells can be seen in the :numref:`reversehalos`.

 .. _reversehalos:
 .. figure:: images/ReverseHalos.svg

-   Figure 2: Description of the way halos and inner halos are organised.
+   Description of the way halos and inner halos are organised.

 The ordering of cells is achieved by building a linked list.
 The cells around the perimeter of the domain are defined and placed in the linked